Maximum electricity prices in land lease communities for customers in an embedded network

 In residential land lease communities, a community operator will own the land that a resident’s home sits on.
 Many land lease communities are supplied their electricity through an embedded network, which means that the operator also owns the network infrastructure like the wires within the community.
 In these cases, most customers will be unable to choose their electricity supplier and so there are rules about how much their operator can charge them for their electricity.

-On 24 June 2024, legislative amendments were passed which will change the rules for how much customers in residential land lease communities can be charged for their electricity.
+On 24 June 2024, legislative amendments were passed which have changed the rules for how much customers in residential land lease communities can be charged for their electricity.

 Under the new laws, community operators must charge less than or equal to the rates for the median market offer in your area.
 The new laws require IPART to determine what the median market offer is and advise the Commissioner of Fair Trading.